Fabio Fabiani

-Fabio Fabiani (born 13 October 1974 in Ravenna) is an Italian auto racing driver.
+Fabio Fabiani (born 12 October 1974 in Ravenna) is an Italian auto racing driver.

-Moto Bike Career
+Moto bike career

-He started in Italian Sport Production Championship in 1994 moving to Italian 125cc in 1995.
+Fabiani started in the Italian Sport Production Championship in 1994, moving to Italian 125cc in 1995.
 After Military Service in 1996 he raced in the Italian 600 Sport Production class, Italian 125cc, European 125cc and 250cc.
-In 2004 he has a serious road car accident and was in a coma for 12 days.
+In 2004 he had a serious road car accident and was in a coma for 12 days.
 After a long convalescence period, he returned to bikes and had a major accident riding.
 He retired from bikes after that.